AMReX-Codes/amrex/Docs/sphinx_documentation/source/RuntimeParameters.rst

    If this parameter is empty, the output of tiny profiling is dumped on the default out stream of AMReX.
 If it's not empty, it specifies the file name for the output.
-Note that ``/dev/null`` is a special name that mean a null file.
+Note that ``/dev/null`` is a special name that means no output.